U.S. men’s curling finds the difference between gold and bronze is both vast and tiny

 “In the second half of the game, you kind of jockey for position of who gets the last stone in” the 10th end, American Matt Hamilton said.

 The stalemate lasted until the ninth, penultimate frame.
-As the end built, both Chris Plys and Hamilton made throws that glided just a bit to long.
+As the end built, both Chris Plys and Hamilton made throws that glided just a bit too long.
 “That’s kind of where it went off the rails,” Hamilton said.

 Shuster still nearly saved the end with a throw that curled into the house and settled between two stones.
 But Mouat answered with his final stone of the end, the one that decided the match.
 He had an even smaller hole through which to curl his stone.
 Following a similar path as Shuster’s throw, Mouat snuggled a stone into the perfect place.
 The game had built to that one throw, and he nailed it.